Basis Nord: Negotiations

 In late 1939, both countries began discussions of creating a larger economic agreement than the 1939 German–Soviet Trade Agreement.
 From the start of those negotiations, the Soviet Union made clear that it was willing to exchange its strategic maritime position for technology.
 The Soviets were willing to provide a northern base to the Germans, but not a busy seaport because it would provide an open indication of Soviet assistance of Germany, indicating that it was a co-belligerent.

 In October, the Soviets initially offered to provide a base to the west of Murmansk, which the Germans noted lacked anchorage shelter and facilities.
-The Soviets modified the offer to then undeveloped Zapadnaya Litsa, in the Motovsky Gulf on the Litsa Fjord at the westernmost point of the Kola Peninsula, which the Germans accepted.
+The Soviets modified the offer to give the then undeveloped Zapadnaya Litsa, in the Motovsky Gulf, on the Litsa Fjord at the westernmost point of the Kola Peninsula, which the Germans accepted.

 Base operations

 Need for secrecy

 While it made secret agreements with Germany for territorial division and military aid, the Soviet Union attempted to maintain a thin cloak of neutrality.
-As such, several options for the Soviet supply of German raiding ships that operated at the edge of international law were considered, such as having the German ships feign the capture of Soviet supply vessels as a "prize" (and then releasing them after the Germans retrieved supplies) or placing supplies at a transshipment point where the Germans would later retrieve them.
+Several clandestine options for the Soviet supply of German raiding ships that operated at the edge of international law were considered, such as having the German ships feign the capture of Soviet supply vessels as a "prize" then releasing them after the Germans retrieved supplies, or placing supplies at a transshipment point where the Germans would later retrieve them.

 The base at Zapadnaya Litsa, called "Basis Nord", had advantages with regard to secrecy.
 It was surrounded by Russian territory and closed to all foreign and Soviet domestic shipping, so that no one could see operations taking place.
 Its entrance also prevented observation from the open sea.

 Initial base conditions

 Germany knew that overt German fortification of Basis Nord was a political impossibility.
 The base at that time was entirely undeveloped, with no communications by rail or road and lacked access to potable water.
-Murmansk (120 kilometers away) had access to White Sea-Baltic Canal, but when the Germans arrived, Murmansk had not yet been developed and Gulag forced labor was still present constructing Soviet facilities.
+Murmansk (120 kilometers away) had access to White Sea–Baltic Canal, but when the Germans arrived, Murmansk had not yet been developed and Gulag forced labor was still present constructing Soviet facilities.